 “Too much innocent blood could be spilled.”
 He thought, considering all the alternatives that would be put ahead for this outcome.
-Turning he walked toward the bar where his contact would be, and the target.
-Glancing at his chronometer on his wrist, Dirken read the time. ’19:35’ it said, and he knew it was still not time.
+Turning, he walked toward the target and the bar where his contact would be.
+Glancing at the chronometer on his wrist, Dirken read the time. ’19:35’ it said, and he knew it was still not time.

 “Ah, the hell with it.”
 Dirken muttered, “I’d better go get him before he gets wind I am here and tried to flee.
 Then I will have to kill him.”

-Sitting at the bar, a dwarf-like resident clad in a flight suit sits drinking across from two robotic drones that sit tending bar picking up the empty drink glasses.
+Sitting at the bar, a dwarf-like resident clad in a flight suit sits drinking across from two robotic drones that sit tending the bar picking up empty drink glasses.
 Across from him is a green ogre-like creature, clad in a slinky maroon dress over her curvy figure, her long blond hair falling to her shoulders and partially obscuring her blue eyes.
-Across from her is the stud card table, and there is a small creature with a bulbous head, and two forward set eyes sitting there.
+Across from her is the stud card table, and there is a small creature with a bulbous head, and two forward-set eyes sitting there.
 The dealer is the target that Dirken had come for.
 A pistol sits on the table, as the outlaw Baden Bart sits on the dealer side, flipping cards to the players.
-He is not noticed in the dim light, as Dirken put a cigarette on between his lips and with a thumb, striking the match to light it.
-When he is noticed Bart almost dropped his cards as the bounty-hunter stood in the low light.
+He is not noticed in the dim light, as Dirken put a cigarette on between his lips and with a thumb, strikes the match to light it.
+When he is noticed Bart almost dropped his cards as the bounty hunter stood in the low light.

 Throwing a chair in front of Dirken, he darted for the door.
-The bounty-hunter followed as he rushed the door, seeing Bart hop on a nearby horse, taking aim that he targeted the figure and he squeeze off three rounds in which Bart dodged two, the third hit him square in the back and he flew from the saddle onto the hard ground.
-The bounty-hunter ran toward the fallen villain and was on him before he got up, throwing a punch to knock him out before he had time to react or escape.
-Grabbing his handcuffs, he bound the hands of Bart firmly.
+The bounty hunter followed as he rushed the door, seeing Bart hop on a nearby horse, aiming that targeted the figure he squeeze off three rounds which Bart dodged two, the third hit him square in the back and he flew from the saddle onto the hard ground.
+He ran toward the fallen villain and was on him before he got up, throwing a punch to knock him out before he had time to react or escape.
+Grabbing his handcuffs, he bound his hands on Bart firmly.